- Greater Moncton (Metro) population: 138,644 (Statistics Canada Census 2011)

 - Downtown Moncton is 2.07 square kilometres in size.
 Main Street runs 1.6 kilometres in length through the downtown, from Vaughan Harvey Blvd. on the west to King Street on the east.
 St. George Street runs parallel to Main Street and is home to a mix of restaurants, boutique retail and services firms.

-- Downtown Moncton represents only 1.5% of the City of Moncton’s land area but nearly 10% of the total municipal assessed tax base (Sources: City of Moncton and the New Brunswick Annual Report of Municipal Statistics).
+- Downtown Moncton represents only 1.5% of the City of Moncton’s land area but the total tax revenue from the downtown in 2015 was $26.2 million or 14% of the tax revenue for the City.
+(Sources: Downtown Moncton Evaluation 2017).

-- There are approximately 800 businesses within the boundaries of the downtown (Source: Canada Post business counts 2013).
+- There are approximately 1009 businesses within the boundaries of the downtown (Source: Downtown Moncton Evaluation 2017).

 - Downtown working population: Approximately 18,000.